jsdclxvi/Reforestation/README.md

-## How do you find Will Smith in the snow?
-Look for fresh prints.
+## My wife told me to rub the herbs on the meat for better flavor.
+That's sage advice.